 For best results you should reapply daily, or when the scent dissipates.

-For all-over coverage I make an easy homemade tick spray using Geranium Oil, Witch Hazel and Distilled Water.
+For all-over coverage I make this easy homemade tick spray using Geranium Oil.

 It’s a great way to apply it to your horse’s legs, ears, throatlatch, chest, mane and tail (all the areas that ticks love to bite!).

 Despite your best efforts to deter ticks, you still may find them on your horse.
 It’s important to do a daily check by running your hand along tick-prone areas to check for any bumps.